biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Start Responsive Recovery Activity

-The Start Responsive Recovery endpoint can be called to mark that the athlete has started a specific activity recommended as part of Responsive Recovery.
+The Start Responsive Recovery endpoint can be called to indicate that the athlete has started a specific activity recommended as part of Responsive Recovery.
 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/responsive_recovery/{User UUID}/{Responsive Recovery UUID}/start_activity`.
 The request method __must__ be `POST`.